tiepdotme/jpmacmanus.me/_posts/2019-04-19-webdesign.md

 For as long as I can remember, I've always enjoyed the idea of having a website.
 I grew up alongside the internet, and the concept of owning your own plot of web-space was often romanticised by the media (see: iCarly).
 In my time I've hosted a few small, unsuccessful blogs and pages on whatever free hosts I could find - writing about whatever nonsense I had to say was always a good escape from the monotony of day-to-day life.

-Since entering university, I've noticed that personal websites are apparently thing in the professional world - who would've guessed it.
+Since entering university, I've noticed that personal websites are apparently a thing in the professional world - who would've guessed it.
 They're a way to market oneself to a more global community, and can say more than any email spam-bot throwing your CV about ever could.
 They're especially a 'thing' among academics, and also many high-flying computer science students.
 As somebody aspiring to fall into at least one of those categories, it seemed like a decent idea to hop onto the online property ladder.

 ## Inspiration